The Automation Blog’s

 Similar to other Allen-Bradley PLC’s, the CompactLogix and ControlLogix Controllers give you three options for loading the Controller’s memory “image” from non-volatile memory (CompactFlash, SD, etc.) These “load modes” are “User Initiated,” “On Power Up,” and ”On Corrupt Memory.”
 Below I’ll walk you through how to test each of these modes, of which ”On Corrupt … Read More »

-If you have a comment, question, or suggestion, please feel free to leave them with us by filling out the “leave a reply” field at the bottom of this page.
+If you have a comment, question, or suggestion, please feel free to leave them with us by filling out the “post a comment or question” field at the bottom of this page.